bunn1/todo/README.md

 cd todo

 ## Installing dependencies
-In the terminal
+In the terminal write
 npm install

 ## Run project
-In the terminal
+In the terminal write
 npm start